ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 While remote work has its benefits - the diversity in background and experiences, access to an immense talent pool, cut down office costs to name a few - it also brings its challenges.
 And the biggest one is communication.

-There are several pieces of software that aim to faciliate communication in a remote work environment.
-At OmbuLabs, we use [Slack](https://slack.com) for our day-to-day conversation and [Zoom](https://zoom.us/) for our calls.
+There are several pieces of software that aim to facilitate communication in a remote work environment.
+At OmbuLabs, we use [Slack](https://slack.com) for our day-to-day conversations and [Zoom](https://zoom.us/) for our calls.
 However, as a remote team, we don't get to meet our teammates face to face.
 We don't have "water cooler" chats or as many opportunities for casual chats as an office environment.

 So how can we bring our team close together?
 How can we build that team spirit that comes from seeing every one and talking about our casual, social lives?
 Well, this month we had a team retreat.
 And it was great.